What is a Health and Safety Statement, and a Risk Assessment? Part 1

 The sections below will answer any questions or uncertainties relating to such considerations and provide employers with the information they need to address these considerations in their own occupational health and safety system to ensure that they comply.

 What is a Risk Assessment?

 To ensure that the workplace remains healthy and safe, employers must conduct a risk assessment.
+The person conducting the risk assessment must be properly trained as a risk assessor.
 This involves the identification of hazards and risks in the workplace.
 These must be examined and written down and control measures must be assigned to either eliminate, reduce, isolate, substitute, or control them.

 In addition, the level of risk, their probability and severity must also be indicated, allowing employers to estimate the magnitude of risk.
 It allows them to decide whether the risk is acceptable, or whether more precautions are necessary to prevent harm.